jjarv001/fmgaRevamp/collections/_services/produce.md

 {% include framework/shortcodes/youtube.html id='2M6dJ2Uynhg' %}

+To include a youtube video use:
+{% include framework/shortcodes/youtube.html id='2M6dJ2Uynhg' %}

 ## Process

 There are two primary jobs involved in creating a website: the web designer and web developer, who often work closely together on a website.
 The web designers are responsible for the visual aspect, which includes the layout, coloring and typography of a web page.